-In January and April 2018, the Company acquired a 100% interest in certain mineral claims in Ontario to increase the holdings in its Lorraine Cobalt Prospect for staking costs of \$20,890.
+In January 2018, the Company acquired a 100% interest in certain mineral claims in Ontario (the "Lorraine Cobalt Prospect") for through staking.

-During the year ended July 31, 2020, the Company decided to drop certain claims and allowed them to lapse when they became due.
-Accordingly, prior staking costs of \$15,290 were written off.
+During the year ended July 31, 2022, the Company decided to drop all mineral claims for the Johnson, Bucke and Lorraine Cobalt Prospects, and fully wrote off prior carrying costs in the amount of \$313,037.